Admissions FAQs.

 UK based university applications are made through the University and Colleges Admissions Service (UCAS).
 To apply for one of our degrees, please register with UCAS.
 This is a fairly straightforward process that should only take a few minutes.
 Once you’ve registered, you’ll be taken to your UCAS Hub dashboard where you can create an application.

 There is a fee for submitting a UCAS application, this is paid directly to UCAS.
-For 2024 entry, the applications fee is £27.50 for up to five choices.
+For 2025 entry, the application fee is £28.50 for up to five choices.

 After you apply to a course UCAS sends your application to us.
 You’ll receive an acknowledgement email from us once we have received your application.

-Once we’ve received your application we’ll consider it against the course entry requirments, look at any previous qualifications, predicted academic achievements, references and personal or supporting statements.
+Once we’ve received your application we’ll consider it against the course entry requirements, look at any previous qualifications, predicted academic achievements, references and personal or supporting statements.
 We look for evidence of your passion for the subject, as well as your ambitions, skills and any previous experience.
-However, we understand that not everyone will have had previous opportunities in musis production, sound engieering and other related subject areas.
+However, we understand that not everyone will have had previous opportunities in music production, sound engineering and other related subject areas.
 You shouldn’t be deterred if you don’t think you’ve had enough technical experience.

 If we require more information we may invite you to interview.